 With the exception of debt collection, the owner and COMPANY agree that any dispute, or lawsuit related in any way to this agreement or the work related thereto, shall be resolved by mandatory and binding arbitration administered by the American Arbitration Association (AAA) in accordance with this arbitration agreement and under the commercial arbitration rules of the AAA with the stipulation that in the event of arbitration, the arbitrator shall require the losing party to pay the winning party’s costs, including reasonable attorney’s fees, and the arbitrator shall be an engineer or builder with experience in building, designing or analyzing the type of project being performed by this agreement.
 Owner and COMPANY agree that, in any arbitration proceeding, COMPANY’S liability shall be limited to the amount paid to the COMPANY by the owner under this contract.

 DEBT COLLECTION (INTEREST, PENALTIES & LATE FEES)

 The COMPANY can and will utilize all remedies allowed by law when it comes to the collection of unpaid balances.
-A $50 late fee will be assessed for any payment that is not paid within 3 business days of the due date and interest will be charged at a rate of 15% per month of the balance due.
-Mechanics liens will be filed on any property that work is completed on and not paid within 2 weeks from the date the work is completed.
+A $50 late fee will be assessed for any payment that is not paid within 3 business days of the due date and interest will be charged at a rate of 15% per year of the balance due compounded every month starting 1 month after the due date.
+Mechanics liens will be filed on any property that work is completed on and not paid within 2 weeks from the date the work is completed and owner will forfeit any and all discounts offered.
 All costs associated with the collection of this debt, court costs, attorneys fees and county filing fees, will be responsibility of the owner.